alizahai/Library-Management-System-Project-in-Python/README.md

 Persistent Storage: Use CSV files to store and manage book records, ensuring data persistence between sessions.
 Data Integrity: Maintain data integrity by accurately reading from and writing to CSV files, including handling headers and ensuring correct data format.

-Key OOP Concepts Applied
+Key OOP Concepts Applied:
-Classes and Objects: Implemented classes for book, library and member.
+-Classes and Objects: Implemented classes for book, library and member.
-Inheritance: Implemented single-level inheritance.
+-Inheritance: Implemented single-level inheritance.
-File I/O: Utilized file handling techniques to read from and write to CSV files, demonstrating real-world data management skills.
+-File I/O: Utilized file handling techniques to read from and write to CSV files, demonstrating real-world data management skills.

 Still working to add more concepts like encapsulation etc.

 Feel free to contribute!